 The most common question I get in my inbox is "How do I become a doula?"
 Everyone can Google "doula education program" or "how to become a doula," so in this blog article I'll give you the rundown on what it takes to become a Doula in practical terms.
 I can tell you what steps to take, what I have done, and what mistakes I made, but that might not apply to your personality and situation.
 So let's get started with some introspective questions...

 What education do you desire?

 The first step in becoming a Doula is taking a training through a creditable certification organization.
 There is currently no legal requirement for Doulas to be trained and certified, but it is valuable skill building experience and adds to your knowledge and credibility.
+You may want to consider what population you serve, what locations you’ll be attending births at, and what skills your ideal client may find most valuable.
 There are many options available!

 Birth Behind Bars (nonprofit training for serving prison inmates)

 With so many options and no accreditation for Doula programs, you'll need to look at all the facets of the organization and the training in deciding what is the right fit for you.

 The things I recommend you research about your training: